-- When selecting personnel for employment at the institute, consider social and emotional competences of the candidates. - Educate existing experts, or employ those who will be able to work with
+• When selecting personnel for employment at the institute, consider social and emotional competences of the candidates.

+• Educate existing experts, or employ those who will be able to work with special categories of prisoners (persons addicted to using psychoactive substances or prisoners with personality disorders).

+• Permanently stimulate all personnel to enhance their knowledge and professional capabilities through courses, seminars and counseling; insist on examples of positive management, humane treatment of prisoners, greater efficiency and an engaged approach to their work. •

+• Improve control as regards the issuing and enforcement of coercion measures and establish a procedure for determining accountability and sanctioning the perpetrators so as to prevent torture

-- special categories of prisoners (persons addicted to using psychoactive substances or prisoners with personality disorders). - Permanently stimulate all personnel to enhance their knowledge and professional capabilities through courses, seminars and counselling; insist on examples of positive management, humane treatment of prisoners, greater efficiency and an engaged approach to their work. - Increase the number of employees at the treatment service in order to raise the number of prisoners and educators to an optimal level, and in order to make treatment more efficient. - Improve the living and working conditions of the personnel by raising their earnings and by other means of stimulation for engaged, conscientious and lawful work. - In order to prevent burn-out syndrome of the personnel, provide adequate support by offering the possibility of more frequent and shorter vacations, reorganization of work so as to decrease the number of hours of stressful work; by enabling more flexible work planning, better working conditions, continuous education and clear organization goals. - Whenever possible, personnel of the institutions and social care centers should be stimulated to participate via cooperative work and application not only of direct, but also of indirect treatment, to establish the best possible preparation of prisoners for normal social reintegration of prisoners, particularly in maintaining and improving their relations with their respective families, other persons and social organizations. - Via media and other means of information, work on dispelling prejudice and attitudes of the public relating to the labeling and stigmatization of the prison population and reformatory institutions in general. - Ensure visits of the personnel to other prisons and institutes as a way of exchange of experiences.
+• Increase the number of employees at the treatment service in order to raise the number of prisoners and educators to an optimal level, and in order to make treatment more efficient.

+• Improve the living and working conditions of the personnel by raising their earnings and by other means of stimulation for engaged, conscientious and lawful work.

+• In order to prevent burn-out syndrome of the personnel, provide adequate support by offering the possibility of more frequent and shorter vacations, reorganization of work so as to decrease the number of hours of stressful work; by enabling more flexible work planning, better working conditions, continuous education and clear organization goals.

+• Whenever possible, personnel of the institutions and social care centers should be stimulated to participate via cooperative work and application not only of direct, but also of indirect treatment, to establish the best possible preparation of prisoners for normal social reintegration of prisoners, particularly in maintaining and improving their relations with their respective families, other persons and social organizations.

+• Via media and other means of information, work on dispelling prejudice and attitudes of the public relating to the labeling and stigmatization of the prison population and reformatory institutions in general.

+• Ensure visits of the personnel to other prisons and institutes as a way of exchange of experiences.